jwmatthews/kyma_poc/nbs/example_03b_gpt-4-1106-preview.md

 }
 ```

-Please note that the `@Incoming` value (`"inventory-incoming"`) should match the name of the channel configured in your `application.properties` file for the incoming messages.
-Also, the exception handling has been simplified to catch all exceptions and log them, which you might want to customize based on your specific error handling policies.
+Please note that the `@Incoming` annotation value `"orders-incoming"` should match the name of the channel configured in your `application.properties` file for the incoming messages.
+Adjust this value according to your actual configuration.

-The `@Transactional` annotation is optional and should be included only if you want the method to be executed within a transaction context.
-If your message processing does not require a transaction, you can omit this annotation.

-The `@Blocking` annotation is used to indicate that the method contains blocking I/O operations and should not be executed on the event loop (I/O) thread.
-Quarkus will offload the execution to a worker thread pool.

-The `@ApplicationScoped` annotation indicates that the bean is application-scoped, which means that it is created once for the duration of the application and shared across all requests.

-The `Logger` should be injected using CDI or created using a Quarkus logging framework, such as JBoss Logging.
-The `System.out.println` and `System.err.println` statements have been replaced with proper logging statements using the injected `Logger`.
+Also, the exception handling has been simplified to catch a generic `Exception` and log it using the injected `Logger`.
+This is because we no longer deal with `JMSException` specifically, as the Quarkus framework abstracts away the underlying messaging system details.
 ### Actual Diff:
 ```